GorgeousOne/TangledMaze/README.md

 - limiting a maze's size with different permissions and customizable thresholds in the config ✔
 - an exit setting tool for choosing where gaps will be left in the border of a maze ✔

-- choosing the height of the maze's walls ✔
+- a command for setting wall height, wall width and path width of a maze ✔
 - a command to generate the maze with a custom composition of blocks ✔
 - a teleport commmand to the maze in case you lost it ✔